Top 10 Things to Do on the Great Ocean Road, VIC

 You’ve probably heard a lot about it, but will the reality of the Great Ocean Road live up to your expectations?

 Absolutely!
-This stretch of coastline at the bottom of the Australian mainland in Victoria offers one of the most majestic drives in the world.
-With an awe-inspiring smorgasbord of views around every hairpin bend, this is one place you don’t want to get stuck with the role of designated driver.
+Hugging a stretch of coastline at the bottom of the Australian mainland in Victoria, this is one of the most spectacular drives in the world.
+And with awe-inspiring views around every hairpin bend, the journey is very definitely the destination!

 Officially, the Great Ocean Road covers 243 kilometres of the Surfcoast Highway from Torquay at the eastern end, to Allansford in the west.
 Torquay is a 1.5-hour drive from Melbourne.
 The most popular attractions along the route are the limestone sea stacks known as the 12 Apostles, and their counterparts Loch Ard Gorge and London Bridge.
 While one certainly can’t deny the gob-smacking beauty of these natural phenomena, there’s a lot more to experience in the region.

-Here are ten of the best things to do on the Great Ocean Road.
+Here’s a checklist of our top ten things to do on the Great Ocean Road.

 1. See the 12 Apostles